StardustDL/raft-impl/README.md

 - More than **99.999%** availability through all tests in parallel.
   - Passed more than 100000 parallel batch tests.

+> All commits are automatically tested (in small scale) by GitHub Actions, you can see real-time testing results at [there](https://github.com/StardustDL/raft-impl/actions).

 ## Testing

 ```sh